skaes/logjam-tools/README.md

 A daemon which subscribes to PUB sockets of logjam-devices and forwards GELF messages to a graylog GELF socket endpoint.

+## logjam-dump

+A utility program to capture messages sent from a logjam device and log them to disk.

+## logjam-replay

+A utility program to replay messages captured by logjam-dump.
+Useful in determining maximum system throughput.

 ## Speed